 Section Description Status Shows all sensor states detected by DX2-DH2C2, including: Door State: States of contact closure sensors connected to DX2-DH2C2.
-Contact closure sensors detect whether the door is physically opened o closed.
-Door Handle: States of door locks integrated with the door handles.
-Door Lock: States of the door handle locks.
+Contact closure sensors detect whether the door is physically opened or closed.
+Door Handle: States of door locks integrated with the door handles. • Door Lock: States of the door handle locks.
 Door locks and door handle locks are interrelated so their states are changed one after another.
 The door handle lock is opened first and then the door lock.
 Exception: If you manually open the door lock with the key shipped with your door handle, the Door Lock state will enter the open state while the Door Handle Lock state remains closed.
-Card Reader Shows the data of the smart card scanned by the internal or external card reader accompanying each door handle connected to DX2-DH2C2.
+Card Channe the data of the consent and consent but he intermed an automate and Reader Shows the data of the smart card scanned by the internal or external card reader accompanying each door handle connected to DX2-DH2C2.